RENEE MONTAGNE, Host:

 INSKEEP: It is really interesting, though.
 You do uncover a letter here in which President Grover Cleveland wrote privately to a friend and essentially confesses to the fact that he lied.
 I wonder if I could get you to read a couple of paragraphs from that letter.

-And Cleveland writes: The report you saw regarding my health resulted from a most astounding breach of professional duty on the part of a medical man -that's the doctor who admitted that the operation had taken place.
+INSKEEP: The report you saw regarding my health resulted from a most astounding breach of professional duty on the part of a medical man - that's the doctor who admitted that the operation had taken place.
 I tell you this in strict confidence, for the policy here has been to deny and discredit this story.
 And he ends the letter and says: You have now more of the story than anyone else outside of the medical circle.

 INSKEEP: Well, now, what does this story from 1893 make you think when you read about modern White Houses?